EyadAbdullah/jstgo-template/README.md

 For detailed information on how to use the Template Engine Library, check out our full documentation (which still does not exist 😊).

+But feel free to ask me on (Slack)[https://jstgo.slack.com/archives/C06GTFATJLV]

 ## Contributing

 We welcome contributions from the community!
 To get involved: